javierahermosa/openAI-demo/README.md

 1. Demo 1: Text Classification

-Input 1: A prompt with instructions on what features to extract from the article (e.g. topic, summary, sentiment, etc.)
+Input 1: [string] A prompt with instructions on what features to extract from the article (e.g. topic, summary, sentiment, etc.)

-Input 2: Article Text
+Input 2: [string] Article Text

-Output: A JSON with all the features described in the prompt Ideal format of the output: for each key in the JSON, print key and value
+Output: [json] A JSON with all the features described in the prompt Ideal format of the output: for each key in the JSON, print key and value

 Example: